pingswept/design-for-fab/content/_index.md

 ## Project calendar

-## THIS CALENDAR IS TOTALLY WRONG FOR 2022
 | Week | Date  | Lecture                                    | Hands-on                      | What to study                                                            | Due dates (bring project to class, upload documentation by midnight after class)|
 |:----:|:-----:|--------------------------------------------|-------------------------------|--------------------------------------------------------------------------|---------------------------------------------------------------|
 |  1   | 1/20  | Set your learning goals                    |                               |                                                                          |                                                               |